calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 These message-level available flags can be used by the application to identify the reception of a given message.
 The application is responsible of consuming (clearing, setting to `0`) those available flags as needed.

 To read the message-level available flags, macros with name `CAN_NWID_NODEID_get_msg_avlbl_flags_MESSAGENAME` are generated.
 The returned value is a union of type `FlagsNative`.
 Once the macro is used, then each flag can be individually accessed (read, write) using the bitfield `flags` within the `FlagsNative` variable.
-Also the flags can be accessed as an array of bytes by means of the `all` element of the `FlagsNative` variable.
+Also the flags can be accessed as a single data by means of the `all` element of the `FlagsNative` variable.

 It is possible to clear all message available flags at once using macro `CAN_NWID_NODEID_clr_msg_avlbl_flags_MESSAGENAME`.